-Recent communications about each Division's learning scenarios for the 2020-21 school year can be found here (also sent to parents on Aug.
-4):
+Information about each Division's learning scenarios for the 2020-21 school year can be found below.

-Additional information will be shared in the coming weeks here and via email from each Division Head.
+Additional updates will be shared in the coming weeks here and via email from each Division Head.

 - What happens if someone becomes sick while on campus?